cdenq/cdenq/README.md

 Why?
 Because I'm deeply fascinated with the study of patterns, particulary in service of problem-solving!

-I love anything from math (number patterns) to machine learning (modeling patterns), from Catan (resource patterns) to escape rooms (puzzle patterns).
-At the core of this fascination sits data science, one of the coolest domains through which applied pattern-recognition leads to forecasting, insights, and really neat narratives!
+To me, data science is one of most direct (and fun) domains through which I can use applied pattern-recognition to create meaningful, real-world impact.
+"Impact through value contribution" is my 'name of the game'. 🌎

 ## Currently

+I'm a recent Penn graduate with a background in business analytics from Wharton and art speciality from CAS.
+Due to the rigidty of my dual-program, I was unable to shape my curriculum to match data science properly.
+As such, after finishing my Bachelors, I immediately went back to Penn for a more concentrated approach at my data science dreams.

-I'm working towards enabling my data science dreams through a number of formal and self-guided learning experiences:
+These are some of the formal programs and self-guided learning experiences that I'm pursuing:

 - 🧪 [Winter Internship] California State University: Northridge | Machine Learning Assistant Researcher
+    - current, Nov '21 to early Jan '22

 - 🎓 [Certification] Penn Engineering/LPS | certificate in Data Analysis and Visualization
+     - current, mid Sep '21 to mid Mar '22

 - 🌱 [Self-Guided Course] Harvard University @ edX | Data Analysis in Life Sciences program

-- 🌱 [Self-Guided Course] Amazon AWS Courses | Machine Learning for Business Challenges
+     - current, Oct '21 to early Jan '22

 - 📘 [Self-Guided Learning] An Introduction to Statistical Learning by James, Witten, Hastie, Tibshirani
+     - current, Nov '21 to March '22

+- ✔️ [Self-Guided Course] Amazon AWS Courses | Machine Learning for Business Challenges + Math for Machine Learning
+     - completed, Sep '21 to Nov '21

 ## Contact Me

 Want to chat about data?
 Message me!

    - christopherdenq@gmail.com